Is Jaguar Health Inc. (NASDAQ:JAGX) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-We take a closer look at JAGX’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of JAGX by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 0.90.
 In the meantime, Its Debt-to-Equity ratio is 8.81 whereas as Long-Term Debt/Eq ratio is at 5.56.

 Upgrades & Downgrades